 Poster Submissions

-Abstracts will be published and distributed along with the final schedule at the time of the meeting.
-Abstracts will be incorporated into the website.
-Everyone (faculty, postdoctoral fellows, graduate students and staff) is invited to submit an abstract.
-The deadline for abstract submission is September 15.
-This will give us time to collate and send off to the printers.
+Abstracts will be published and distributed along with the final schedule at the time of the meeting; and will be incorporated into the website.
+All attendees (faculty, postdoctoral fellows, graduate students, and staff) are invited to submit one abstract.

 CLICK HERE for the Great Lakes Glia 2024 Program book.